mikgroup/extreme_mri/README.md

 	pip install sigpy

-To use GPUs, you will need to install `cupy`, a numpy-like package for CUDA, either through conda or pip:
+GPU is recommended for running extreme MRI reconstruction.
+To do so, you will need to install [cupy](https://cupy.chainer.org), a numpy-like package for CUDA, either through conda or pip:

 	pip install cupy